 - Grill for 30 minutes.
 Keep changing the position of the eggplant or aubergine so all sides are fire-kissed, and until the skin is slightly burnt on at least two sides.
 Remove the eggplants, place them on a plate and wait until they've cooled down a bit.
 Remove the inside of the eggplant and place it in a deep dish.
 Mash into smaller pieces until almost a paste.

 - Now, add the Tahini paste and the yoghurt and mix well with a fork.
 Add the crushed garlic with a pinch of salt and mix.

 - To serve, create a well in the middle of the deep serving bowl, and add a drizzle of olive oil and chopped parsley for garnish.

-- If you want a Mezza-style meal, serve Mutabbal with french fries and Fattoush, and don't forget the pita bread so that you can add the Mutabbal to it like a spread.
+- If you want a Mezza-style meal, serve Mutabbal with French fries and “Fattoush,” and don't forget the warm or toasted pita bread to spread the Mutabbal.

 Middle Eastern food illustration, Lebanese food illustration, Illustrated recipe | These illustrations are part of the Illustrated Middle Eastern Recipes blog series on “The Illustration Blog of a Nomadic Mediterranean Foodie” by multi-cultural illustrator and artist Yaansoon